dleeftink/QuickSet/readme.md

 5. Sorting random integers for binary operations
 6. A lightweight key/value dictionary

-## Documentation
-> See the full [API documentation](https://github.com/dleeftink/QuickSet/tree/main/docs/config.md) for in-depth examples and configuration.

-> See the [ObservableHQ collection](https://observablehq.com/collection/@dleeftink/quickset) for hands-on examples.

 ## How it works
 Once initialised, [`QuickSet`](https://github.com/dleeftink/QuickSet) allocates a TypedArray based on the expected range of integers (numbers between 0 and 2^28) and frequency of occurrence (counts between 0 and 2^32).
 Additionally, it keeps track of how often individual integers are added to the set, providing a top-k window of most frequent integers.